Hedvig Taube: Later life

 In accordance with the abdication document of 1720, where the queen abdicated in favor of the king on condition that she succeed him if he should die before her, the queen had in effect been the heir to the throne of Sweden.
 Upon her death in November 1741, the question of succession to the Swedish throne was raised.
 Hedvig Taube, who was well aware that her exile was due to the efforts of the British- and Hessian supported Capts party, was expected to support the French-supported Hats party.
-The French ambassador to Sweden, Marc Antoine Frond de Beaupoil marquis de Lanmary, courted her and presented her with a set of golden tableware and her sons appointed French colonels to secure her support of the French candidate in the election of an heir to the Swedish throne: Christian IV, Count Palatine of Zweibrücken.
+The French ambassador to Sweden, Marc Antoine Front de Beaupoil, marquis de Lanmary, courted her and presented her with a set of golden tableware and her sons appointed French colonels to secure her support of the French candidate in the election of an heir to the Swedish throne: Christian IV, Count Palatine of Zweibrücken.
 It was during this period, that Taube reportedly had hopes to marry the king and have her own sons becoming heir to the throne.
 When she lost hopes of this, she accepted to support the French candidate.
 On 29 March 1742 her sons were made Swedish counts, and 2 February 1743 she was made Holy Roman Countess of Hessenstein.

 During the Dalecarlian Rebellion (1743), when the rebellious peasants marched to the capital in support of the Danish candidate and protest toward the Hats government, she, as well as Fredrik Gyllenborg, Carl Gustaf Tessin, Anders von Höpken and many other figures of the Hats party left the city fearing for their safety.
 In 1743, the Russian candidate Adolf Frederick of Holstein-Gottorp was elected heir to the throne.
 In December, the crown prince was brought to her in secret during the night in company only with the king, a courtier and Erland Broman, and unofficially introduced to her while she lay confined to her bed in pregnancy.
 During the visit, she begged to crown prince for protection of her and her children.
 After the visit, the crown prince remarked, that he understood the king's affection, and that he would never have thought Hedvig Taube to be so beautiful and charming.

 Hedvig Taube died due to childbirth.
 Her last pregnancy was very difficult, and during it, she was overheard cursing her father and Erland Broman, throwing the king's gifts around, and told her confessor that it would be the fault of the king if she should come to hell and that he would also be placed there if he did not better himself.
 According to reports, the king had plans to marry Hedvig Taube as a widower, but the plans were never realized due to her death.

 In 1745, Taube was replaced as an official royal mistress by the Catharina Ebba Horn.